 These are the basic areas you should cover with a medical aid.

 All medical aids, including in-hospital only plans, must offer Prescribed Minimum Benefits (PMB) cover.
 This includes around 270 hospital procedures, treatment and medicines for 26 chronic illnesses.

 PMBs apply in respect of conditions that, if left untreated, will result in death or detrimental quality of life.
 In terms of current legislation, this is cover you are entitled to from any medical aid plan.

 Private care is just so expensive and the time to save a sufficiently big fund is just too short!
 The costs of hospitalisation are impossible be quantify.

-If you need emergency treatment, without a medical aid, you will have to pay a deposit which can be substantial.
+If you need emergency treatment, without a medical aid, you will have to pay a deposit, which can be substantial.

 You may be denied treatment and referred to a government facility if you do not have the money.

-What if you need a hospital after hours?
+And what if you need a hospital after hours?

 A new medical scheme member, over the age of 35, is subject to a late joiner penalty.